 It’s important that you don’t resist your worries.
 Your worries are natural.
 The future is uncertain, and you have a right to concern yourself with it.

 Concerning yourself about things is important and helpful.
 However, worrying uncontrollably about things is not at all helpful.

-Take time to acknowledge how you’re feeling in the moment.
+Take time to acknowledge how you’re feeling at the moment.
 This is important.
 However, at the same time acknowledge that worrying about things without doing anything about them is not helpful and can actually hurt you in the long-term.

 Let Things Go

 If you gain some control over the events and circumstances you are worried about, then that puts you in a great position to solve your problem and overcome your worries.
 However, at times you might not have a lot of control over people, events or circumstances.
-In such instances you must let things go.
+In such instances, you must let things go.

 Let go emotionally of all the things you can’t change or control.
 These things will only weigh you down and accelerate your worries.
 Letting things go will provide you with greater clarity and confidence that you can get through this moment of your life successfully.